What is portal hypertension?

 The main complication is:

 The high blood pressure in the portal vein forces blood into other blood vessels.
-The other blood vessels are around your stomach and esophagus (the hollow tube that carries food to your stomach).
+These other blood vessels include those around your stomach and esophagus (the hollow tube that carries food to your stomach).
 These blood vessels swell up with blood, which makes them bleed easily.
 Bleeding from these vessels can be severe and even fatal.

 Portal hypertension itself doesn't cause symptoms, but its effects may cause symptoms: